-CO1 Identify the systematic position of the various group of animals in Phylum Chordata.
-CO2 Understand the morphology and anatomy of animals in different CO2 class of Chordates.
-K5 CO3 Apply the knowledge on the learned systematic position of to F various animals to study the evolutionary significance of - animals.
-K1 CO4 Analyze the different morphological and anatomical features development gradually from one class to another class on the adaptation of animals to various habitats.
-CO5 Evaluate the impact of evolved characteristics for the adaptation CO5 of different classes of animals to their habit and habitat.
+CO1 Identify the systematic position of the various group of animals in COI Phylum Chordata.
+CO2 Understand the morphology and anatomy of animals in different CO2 class of Chordates. to K5 CO3 Apply the knowledge on the learned systematic position of various to COS animals to study the evolutionary significance of animals.
+K1 Analyze the different morphological and anatomical features CO4 development gradually from one class to another class on the adaptation of animals to various habitats.
+CO5 Evaluate the impact of evolved characteristics for the adaptation of COS different classes of animals to their habit and habitat.